timthedev07/typeorm-react-auth-boilerplate/client/README.md

 ## Hosting

-For hosing I choose netlify, because it's free and easy to use.
+For hosing frontend applications I choose netlify, because it's free and easy to use.

 **Instructions**

+First we need to modify our production backend URL in [apollo.ts](./src/constants/apollo.ts) if you have hosted your backend already, if not, you can do that later on.

-First, create a new repository on github, and let's assume it is identified as `me/auth-project` where me is your username and auth-project represents just whatever the name you gave to your repository.
+Then, create a new repository on github, and let's assume it is identified as `me/auth-project` where me is your username and auth-project represents just whatever the name you gave to your repository.

 **_In the root directory of the project:_**